ricardorodriguez10/food-macros/INSTRUCTIONS.md

 food.
 In the `FoodForm` component there's defined a `form` component with a child that is a `button`.
 This `button` allows the user to confirm their changes, which technically speaking, is: to submit the form.
-This `button` has the property `type` set to `submit`.
+This `button` has the attribute `type` set to `submit`.
 When a `button` with such type is located inside a `form`, it will trigger the `onSubmit` callback of the `form` input.